-This approach makes predictions about the relationship between ritual, costly acts, cooperation, and group solidarity.
-The three predictions addressed here ask (1) Is there any evidence suggesting that these packages of rituals, beliefs, and costly acts do spread via

-CGS?, (2) Does ritual attendance indeed increase commitments to group ideologies?, and (3) Does requiring costly acts improve a group's relative survival compared to groups demanding fewer costly acts?
+This approach makes predictions about the relationship between ritual, costly acts, cooperation and group solidarity.
+The three predictions addressed here ask, (1) Is there any evidence suggesting that these packages of rituals, beliefs and costly acts do spread via CGS?
+(2) Does ritual attendance indeed increase commitments to group ideologies? and (3) Does requiring costly acts improve a group's relative survival compared to groups demanding fewer costly acts?

-711 Belief-ritual packages spread by cultural group selection
+5.2.1.
+Belief-ritual packages spread by CGS

-712 Ethnographic, ethno-historical, and comparative research indicate that belief-ritual 713 packages are spread by CGS.
-I've only space to mention four studies.
-In New Guinea, Boyd 714 (2001) describes how a village explicitly decides to imitate the pig-raising package of practices, 715 beliefs and rituals from their most successful and prestigious neighbors.
-In the East Sepik, Tuzin 716 (1976; 2001) analyzes how the largest village in the region (five times larger than average) 717 sustains harmony, cooperation and solidarity using a package of costly rituals, ideologies, and 718 institutions that was copied from the Abelam, a highly successful and aggressively expanding 719 society.
-In the New Guinea Highlands, Wiessner and Tumu (1998) describe belief-ritual 720 complexes associated with painful or frightening rites, which promote "identity, welfare and 721 unity," as spreading by a process of emulating the more successful groups.
-Such rich 722 ethnography helps us understand the cultural evolution of the observed relationship between 723 warfare and costly rites for males (Sosis, Kress, & Boster, 2007).
-Increasing warfare means 724 cultural groups with more costly rites galvanize greater cooperation and solidarity among males 725 (more commitment to group ideals), and thus these groups survive, expand, and are imitated 726 more frequently by other groups.
+Ethnographic, ethno-historical and comparative research indicate that belief-ritual packages are spread by CGS.
+I have only space to mention four studies.
+In New Guinea, Boyd (2001) describes how a village explicitly decides to imitate the pig-raising package of institutional practices, beliefs and rituals from their most successful and prestigious neighbors.
+This is prestige-biased CGS.
+In the East Sepik, Tuzin (1976, 2001) analyzes how the largest village in the region (five times larger than average) sustains harmony, cooperation and solidarity using a package of costly rituals, ideologies and institutions that was copied from the Abelam, a highly successful and aggressively expanding society.
+In the New Guinea Highlands, Wiessner and Tumu (1998) describe belief-ritual complexes associated with painful or frightening rites, which promote "identity, welfare and unity," as spreading by a process of emulating the more successful groups.
+Such rich ethnography helps us understand the cultural evolution of the observed relationship between warfare and costly rites for males (Sosis, Kress, & Boster, 2007).
+Increasing warfare means cultural groups with more costly rites galvanize greater cooperation and solidarity among males (more commitment to group ideals), and thus these groups survive, expand and are imitated more frequently by other groups.

-727 Costly rituals will elevate people's degree of belief-commitment.
+5.2.2.
+Costly rituals will elevate people's degree of belief commitment

-Participation in rituals involving costly acts will elevate people's degree of beliefcommitment.
-If the professed beliefs involve group commitment, cooperation toward fellow ingroup members, or the hatred of out-groups, than ritual attendees will trust, identify, and cooperate with in-group members more than non-attendees.
-Demonstrating this, Sosis and Ruffle (2003; 2004) performed behavioral experiments among secular and religious members of

-733 Israeli kibbutzim to explore the relationship between ritual participation and cooperation.
-In 734 these experiments, two anonymous participants from the same kibbutzim were given a 735 monetary sum and a one-shot opportunity to contribute any portion of it to a common pot.
-736 Whatever money was contributed to this pot was increased by 50% and split equally between 737 the pair.
-Pure self-interest favors contributing zero to the pot, so positive contributions are a 738 measure of increasing cooperativeness towards the other player.
-Consistent with the above 739 prediction, their results show that greater attendance at public rituals predicts higher 740 contributions in the religious kibbutzim (controlling for a variety of other factors).
+Participation in rituals involving costly acts will elevate people's degree of belief commitment.
+If the professed beliefs involve group commitment, cooperation toward fellow ingroup members, or the hatred of out-groups, then ritual attendees will trust, identify and cooperate with in-group members more than nonattendees.
+Demonstrating this, Sosis and Ruffle (2003, 2004) performed behavioral experiments among secular and religious members of Israeli kibbutzim to explore the relationship between ritual participation and cooperation.
+In these experiments, two anonymous participants from the same kibbutzim were given a monetary sum and a one-shot opportunity to contribute any portion of it to a common pot.
+Whatever money was contributed to this pot was increased by 50% and split equally between the pair.
+Pure self-interest favors contributing zero to the pot, so positive contributions are a measure of increasing cooperativeness towards the other player.
+Consistent with the above prediction, their results show that greater attendance at public rituals predicts higher contributions in the religious kibbutzim (controlling for a variety of other factors).

-These findings also illustrate the expected link between ideological commitment, ritual, and in-group favoritism.
-Sosis and Ruffle also used treatments in which participants knowingly interacted with either another anonymous kibbutzim member or another Israeli in general.
-High ritual attenders in religious kibbutzim contributed substantially more to their fellow kibbutzim members compared to non-members.
-Members of secular kibbutzim treated fellow members in the same way as other non-member Israelis.
+These findings also illustrate the expected link between ideological commitment, ritual and in-group favoritism.
+Sosis and Ruffle (2003, 2004) also used treatments in which participants knowingly interacted with either another anonymous kibbutzim member or another Israeli in general.
+High ritual attenders in religious kibbutzim contributed substantially more to their fellow kibbutzim members compared to nonmembers.
+Members of secular kibbutzim treated fellow members in the same way as other nonmember Israelis.
 This suggests that ritual attendance is associated with in-group favoritism.